Sports Medicine Experts

 In addition to his role as chairman of the Department of Orthopaedic Surgery at the University of Pittsburgh School of Medicine and UPMC, Dr. Fu is the David Silver Professor of Orthopaedic Surgery.
 He also has served as the head physician for the University of Pittsburgh Department of Athletics since 1986, and was instrumental in establishing the Sports and Preventive Medicine Institute in 1985, the UPMC Center for Sports Medicine, which opened in October 2000, and the University of Pittsburgh's Sports Medicine Fellowship Program.

-The recipient of more than 200 awards and numerous major research grants, Dr. Fu is known worldwide for his pioneering surgical techniques, attracting patients — both athletes and non-athletes — from all over the globe.
-He is also world-renowned for his research on the biomechanics of sports injuries, and has edited 29 major textbooks, authored 116 book chapters and 437 peer-reviewed articles, and has given 958 national and international presentations.
+The recipient of more than 250 awards and numerous major research grants, Dr. Fu is known worldwide for his pioneering surgical techniques, attracting patients — both athletes and non-athletes — from all over the globe.
+He is also world-renowned for his research on the biomechanics of sports injuries, and has edited 30 major textbooks, authored 173 book chapters and over 550 peer-reviewed articles, and has given over 1,100 national and international presentations.

 Christopher D. Harner, MD

-Dr. Harner is the Blue Cross of Western Pennsylvania Professor of Orthopaedic Surgery at the University of Pittsburgh School of Medicine.
-He has a long history of clinical and basic science research, and specializes in sports medicine and knee surgery.
+Christopher D. Harner, M.D., is the Blue Cross of Western Pennsylvania Professor of Orthopaedic Surgery at the University Of Pittsburgh School Of Medicine.
+He holds a secondary appointment as Professor of Physical Therapy, Health, and Physical Activity.
+He is dual certified in both Orthopaedic Surgery and Orthopaedic Sports Medicine.
+He specializes in sports medicine and knee surgery and has a long history of clinical and basic science research.

-Dr. Harner's clinical and academic leadership in sports medicine is evidenced by numerous grants, awards, and published scientific articles in clinical and research journals.
-His dedication to orthopaedics and sports medicine is marked by his commitment to research and education.
-He consistently has been named among The Best Doctors in America: Northeast Region and as one of Pittsburgh's Top Doctors by Pittsburgh Magazine.
-Dr. Harner serves as the Head Team Physician for Duquesne University, Central Catholic High School, and Woodland Hills High School.
+Dr. Harner's dedication to Orthopaedics and Sports Medicine is marked by his commitment to research and education.
+His clinical and academic leadership in Sports Medicine is evidenced by numerous grants, awards, and published scientific articles in clinical and research journals.
+He has been consistently named among The Best Doctors in America: Northeast Region and as one of Pittsburgh's Top Doctors by Pittsburgh Magazine.
+Dr. Harner serves as the Head Team Physician for Duquesne University and Woodland Hills High School.

 Albert Lin, MD